yvesmartindestaillades/NAP/docs/source/plotting_data.rst

     :align: center

-Plot only the Region of Interest (ROI)
+Select only the Region of Interest (ROI)
 =====================================

 The ROI is defined in the library.